latenightcoder1/prime-number-service/README.md

 - It doesn't support response media type through header "Accept" from client.
 - It supports only two prime calculation algorithms
+- Pagination support is not available for now (helpful in dealing with very large number)

+## Useful commands

+- to build application- <b>mvn clean install</b>
+- to build docker image & push to docker hub- <b>mvn compile jib:build</b>